Maicao: Transportation

-Land transportation is served by a two-lane single-road highway, crossing the municipality of Maicao from Rio Hacha towards Venezuela and another from the town of Maicao south towards Valledupar.
+Land transportation is served by a two-lane single-road highway, crossing the municipality of Maicao from Rio Hacha towards Venezuela and another from the city of Maicao south towards Valledupar.
 While much of the trade is legitimate, there is also a great deal of smuggling and contraband.

 Heritage Sites

 Maicao has several tourist sites such as the Monumento a la Identidad, a sculpture made by Cartagena artist Alfredo Tatis Benzo, this monument is also known as "El Abuelo de las Barbas del Maíz" (lit.
 'The Grandfather of the Corn Beards') in reference to how Maicao received its name.
-In addition there is the Plaza Bolivar of Maicao, it had a statue of Simon Bolivar that was collapsed in 2021 by strong breezes, this statue had remained for more than 34 years in the square.
+In addition there is the Plaza Bolivar of Maicao, it had a statue of Simon Bolivar that collapsed in 2021 from strong breezes, this statue had remained for more than 34 years in the square.
 In May 2022, a new statue was put up again, this time by the artist of the municipality, Vespaciano Ruiz Pichón.
 Another religious site in the municipality is the San José Church, which is the patron saint of the municipality.

 Nature Reserves

-Maicao along the municipality of Albania have the Montes de Oca Natural Reserve, the reserve is specifically located in the township of Carraipía, south of Maicao..
-This protected area has at least 14400 hectares, in addition to being the source of water for part of the population of Maicao.
+Maicao along the municipality of Albania has the Montes de Oca Natural Reserve, the reserve is in the township of Carraipía, south of Maicao..
+This protected area has at least 14400 hectares, and is the source of water for part of the population of Maicao.
 According to the Autonomous Regional Corporation of La Guajira (Spanish: Corporación Autónoma Regional de La Guajira) there are approximately 200 types of plants and 177 species of birds, Montes de Oca contain endangered forest species such as Guayacán.